 Additionally, as you go through the share reservation process, Motif’s platform requires you to acknowledge that you’re read the Prospectus.
 The document is 200 pages long.
 But the reservation window only lasted 20 minutes to reserve shares!
 Impossible.

-So as I’ve instructed in my free eBook, always reserve first and read the prospectus later.
+Always reserve first and read the prospectus later.
 You can always back out of a deal.
 If the shares are gone before you get a chance to participate, you’re out of luck.

 We’ve also learned that J.P.
 Morgan is going to be stingy on the number of shares it hands over to Motif.
 So you’ve got to be nimble.
 If you see the email in time, don’t hesitate.
 Reserve.